-Mr. Robinson is a member of the firm’s Labour + Employment, Business Disputes and Local Government Practices.
+Mr. Robinson is a member of the firm’s Labour + Employment, Business Disputes, Cannabis and Local Government Practices.

 He is the Past Chair of the Employment Law Subsection of the Canadian Bar Association, British Columbia Branch and is a frequent author and lecturer, on matters pertaining to general litigation and more specific topics pertaining to local governments and employment disputes.

 He has appeared as counsel in at all levels of court in British Columbia and has represented clients before numerous administrative tribunals in the province.
 He is a member of the Alexander Holburn Subrogation Recovery team.